Hybrev/SERS/README.md

-# SERS — Speech Emotion Recognition System
+# SERS — Speech Emotion Recognition System (Thesis App)

-SERS is a Streamlit application that detects emotions from speech recordings using deep-learning models trained on the RAVDESS dataset.
+A Streamlit application that detects emotions from speech recordings using deep-learning models trained on the RAVDESS dataset.

 ## Features